 “It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood and for athletes.
 Plant-based diets are more environmentally sustainable than diets rich in animal products because they use fewer natural resources and are associated with much less environmental damage.
 Vegetarians and vegans are at reduced risk of certain health conditions, including ischemic heart disease, type 2 diabetes, hypertension, certain types of cancer, and obesity.
 Low intake of saturated fat and high intakes of vegetables, fruits, whole grains, legumes, soy products, nuts, and seeds (all rich in fiber and phytochemicals) are characteristics of vegetarian and vegan diets that produce lower total and low-density lipoprotein cholesterol levels and better serum glucose control.
 These factors contribute to reduction of chronic disease.
 Vegans need reliable sources of vitamin B-12, such as fortified foods or supplements.”

 “There is strong evidence that a plant-based diet is the optimal diet for living a long and healthy life, according to Harvard T.H.
 Chan School of Public Health nutrition expert Walter Willett.”

-“A well-planned vegetarian [vegan] diet is a healthy way to meet your nutritional needs [and] can meet the needs of people of all ages, including children, teenagers, and pregnant or breast-feeding women.
+“A well-planned vegetarian [vegan] diet is a healthy way to meet your nutritional needs [and] can meet the needs of people of all ages, as well as people who are pregnant or breastfeeding.
 The key is to be aware of your nutritional needs so that you plan a diet that meets them.”

 American Diabetes Association